-Mondays and Fridays are my days that I spend with my three-year old son.
+Mondays and Fridays are the days I spend with my 3-year-old son.
 Last week, I encountered a situation in which the modern-day family construct was lost in the mind of a proverbial “soccer mom”.

 “How sweet.
 You took the day off to be with your son.”